Operation Sea Lion: The Black Book

 Had Operation Sea Lion succeeded, Franz Six was intended to become the Sicherheitsdienst (SD) Commander in the country, with his headquarters to be located in London, and with regional task forces in Birmingham, Liverpool, Manchester, and Edinburgh.
 His immediate mission would have been to hunt down and arrest the 2,820 people on the Sonderfahndungsliste G.B. ("Special Search List Great Britain").
 This document, which post-war became known as "The Black Book", was a secret list compiled by Walter Schellenberg containing the names of prominent British residents to be arrested immediately after a successful invasion.
 Six would also have been responsible for handling the large population of British Jews, over 300,000 at that time.

 Six had also been entrusted with the task of securing "aero-technological research result and important equipment" as well as "Germanic works of art".
 There is also a suggestion that he toyed with the idea of moving Nelson's Column to Berlin.
 The RSHA planned to take over the Ministry of Information, to close the major news agencies and to take control of all of the newspapers.
 Anti-German newspapers were to be closed down.

 In popular culture

-There is a large corpus of works set in an alternate history where the Nazi invasion of Great Britain is attempted or successfully carried out.
+There is a large corpus of works set in an alternate history where the German invasion of Great Britain is attempted or successfully carried out.